christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 Authentication Failure
 ```

-This created a second source of security evidence associated with the same controlled source system.

----
+This generated endpoint authentication telemetry that could be analyzed in Wazuh.

 ## 📸 Evidence — Failed SSH Authentication

 ![Failed SSH Authentication](../images/phase6-ssh-failed-login.png)

-The failed SSH login generated Linux authentication telemetry on SOC-Ubuntu.
+The controlled failed SSH login generated Linux authentication telemetry on SOC-Ubuntu.

-**Result:** ✅ Controlled endpoint authentication activity successfully generated.
+**Result:** ✅ Controlled endpoint authentication activity generated.

 ---

 # 🛡️ Wazuh SSH Detection

-The Wazuh Agent on SOC-Ubuntu collected the authentication telemetry and forwarded it to the centralized Wazuh environment.
+The Wazuh Agent on SOC-Ubuntu collected the authentication telemetry and forwarded it to the Wazuh Manager.

 ```text
 Failed SSH Login